midobal/midobal.github.io/publications.markdown

 {: .timeline}
 Miguel Domingo and Francisco Casacuberta.
 **A Comparison of Character-based Neural Machine Translations Techniques Applied to Spelling Normalization.**
 *In Proceedings of the International Conference on Pattern Recognition.
-International Workshop on Pattern Recognition for Cultural Heritage, pages 326–338. [pdf](https://www.prhlt.upv.es/aigaion2/attachments/2021%20-%20PatReCH%20-%20Domingo%20-%20Casacuberta.pdf-10fc167251e3d0d77ce53331d3398dcf.pdf).*
+International Workshop on Pattern Recognition for Cultural Heritage, pages 326–338. [pdf](papers/PatReCH2020.pdf).
+[Published version](https://doi.org/10.1007/978-3-030-68787-8_24)*
 {: .justify}

 Miguel Domingo and Francisco Casacuberta.